tahsin314/Lymph_Node_Segmentation/README.md

 - Tuning parameters has been a major issue in my experiments.
 I am thinking of parameter sweeping through methods like Random Search, Grid Search, Brute force search, etc., to find the best set of parameters.
 I'm looking into using `Optuna`, a Python-based library designed for this task.

+- Some lymph nodes appear to be predicted at a slightly different distance compared to the original ones.
+However, this discrepancy causes a significant drop in performance metrics, despite the visual closeness to the actual output.
+Perhaps we can devise a metric capable of discerning if a predicted node is in close proximity to the original one, thereby yielding a favorable score.

+- Currently, I'm trying to maximize the recall score by reducing the probability threshold.
+This in fact, increases false positive cases and thus reduces dice scores.
+We need to figure out a way to reduce the false positive predictions.

 [unet]: https://arxiv.org/abs/1505.04597
 [unet_code]: https://github.com/milesial/Pytorch-UNet
 [ssformer]: https://arxiv.org/pdf/2203.03635.pdf